 Avoidance – The leader who ignores problems invites trouble to the church or organization.
 Problems never go away on their own.
 They fester and eventually explode.
 It may take a long time for them to be exposed but they will eventually catch up with the leader.
 Yet I have seen some leaders survive a long time while avoiding the real problems.

-Control – Inflexibility on the part of a leader limits the church or organization to the level of performance solely of the leader.
+Control – Inflexibility on the part of a leader limits the church or organization to the level of performance solely by the leader.
 That’s always bad.
 Even if the person is a genius, there’s a lid placed upon the organization or church’s future.
 People feel squashed of their potential and under appreciated, producing half-heartedness and poor morale.
 Who needs that?
-But, there are still growing organizations with controlling leaders (I didn’t say healthy…growing).
+But there are still growing organizations with controlling leaders.
+(Notice I didn’t say healthy, but growing).

 What would you add?